ZanaNowshad/ZANAGENT/docs/tui_reference.md

 streams inline Markdown guidance derived from the configured model manager.
 Enable or disable Lyra at runtime in the settings panel (feature flag `lyra_assistant`).
 Responses are added to the session log for later recall.

+## Shortcuts Table

+Refer to the keyboard table above for a quick mapping of action keys.
+Use `Ctrl+R` to surface searchable command history and `Ctrl+T` for live theme reloads.

 ## Diagnostics & Doctor